eman8519/ios-image-picker/README.md

-# ios-image-picker
+# iOS UIImagePickerController Bug

-Sample project for Apple showing bug with iOS UIImagePicker.
+This is a sample project for Apple, showing a bug with iOS UIImagePickerController.